peterhalpin/hawkes/README.md

 An R package for estimating multivariate Hawkes processes.
 For an example of usage, see http://htmlpreview.github.io/?https://github.com/peterhalpin/hawkes/blob/master/hawkes_eg.html

 The package is under development.
 It currently has limited functionality, incomplete documentation, and does not check for many types of arg formatting errors.
 So, user beware.
-Please follow the MIT license for using this code and cite the following article if you use it.
+Please follow the GNU license for using this code and cite the following article if you use it.

 Halpin, P. F., & De Boeck, P. (2013).
 Modelling Dyadic Interaction with Hawkes Processes.
 Psychometrika, 78(4), 793–814. http://doi.org/10.1007/s11336-013-9329-1